Just like contested divorce in Virginia, uncontested divorce has its own procedures, rules, and regulations in terms of the procedure.

 Once all other documents are filed, a court hearing is needed.
 Note that the Plaintiff and Defendant may represent themselves if they choose to, although the State of Virginia strongly opposes this even if no conflicts arise.
 In certain cases, a court hearing is unnecessary, and instead, a deposition in the presence of a qualified witness is possible.

-An uncontested divorce will typically take between 30 to 90 days from when a Bill of Complaint is filed to when the divorce decree is received in the state of Virginia.
+An uncontested dissolution of marriage will typically take between 30 to 90 days from when a Bill of Complaint is filed to when the dissolution of marriage decree is received in the state of Virginia.
 This value greatly depends on the circuit court involved and the decisions made.

 Overall, uncontested divorces offer a magnanimous alternative to couples whose priority is a convenience, ease, time, and financial efficiency.